 Coverage on Non-UNL Programs

 If you are participating in a non-UNL program (primarily administered by an institution or organization other than UNL), please ask your program provider about insurance coverage.
-If coverage is not as inclusive as UNL's GeoBlue Student coverage (for example, if it does not include medical evacuation and/or repatriation of remains), you will be required to enroll in UNL's GeoBlue Student policy for the duration of the program.
+If coverage is not as inclusive as UNL's UHCG coverage (for example, if it does not include medical evacuation and/or repatriation of remains), you will be required to enroll in UNL's UHCG policy for the duration of the program.

-If your program does not require you to enroll in any particular insurance plan, you will be required to enroll in UNL's GeoBlue Student policy for the duration of the program.
+If your program does not require you to enroll in any particular insurance plan, you will be required to enroll in UNL's UHCG policy for the duration of the program.

 Coverage during Independent Travel

-If you plan to travel independently outside of the official program dates, you will have the option to extend your UHCG coverage under the same university-procured policy at an additional cost of $12.75 per week (effective April 1, 2017.)
+If you plan to travel independently outside of the official program dates, you will have the option to extend your UHCG coverage under the same university-procured policy at an additional cost of $1.58 per day, for up to 30 days.
 You are strongly encouraged to extend your coverage to include the entire duration of your international trip, from the day you depart the U.S. to the day you return to the U.S. If you wish to extend for more than 30 days beyond your official program dates, you are encouraged to enroll in an individual policy similar to the university policy.

 Continuous Insurance Coverage in the U.S.

 Do not let your regular U.S. insurance coverage lapse while you are out of the country.
-This is important for a variety of reasons, including the fact that your GeoBlue Student coverage ends the day you return to the U.S. Even if you became ill while abroad, any follow-up treatments in the U.S. will not be covered by the GeoBlue Student policy.
+This is important for a variety of reasons, including the fact that your UHCG coverage ends the day you return to the U.S. Even if you became ill while abroad, any follow-up treatments in the U.S. will not be covered by the UHCG policy.